Murray-Bridge-Bunyips/BunyipsLib/readme.md

 ### Integrating BunyipsLib into your codebase
 1. **Getting the code**
-From the `TeamCode/` directory in your own FtcRobotController fork, run `git submodule add https://github.com/Murray-Bridge-Bunyips/BunyipsLib`, which should clone and create a new BunyipsLib folder with the source code.<br><br>
+From the top-level directory in your own FtcRobotController fork, run `git submodule add https://github.com/Murray-Bridge-Bunyips/BunyipsLib`, which should clone and create a new BunyipsLib folder with the source code.<br><br>
 2. **Adding dependencies**
 BunyipsLib depends on RoadRunner, FtcDashboard, and Kotlin.
 These tools make development faster and are legal FTC tools.
 You will first need to install Kotlin using the guide provided by FIRST: https://ftc-docs.firstinspires.org/en/latest/programming_resources/shared/installing_kotlin/Installing-Kotlin.html<br><br>